|[Image Credit: detroitnews.com]|

 At the age of 17 I learned the truth of how my grandfather had come to make his fortune - by assisting the United States government import steel from Japan during World War II.
 The steel was being brought into the Port of Detroit via dummy corporations controlled by the Office of Strategic Services (predecessor to the CIA).
 After taking ammunitions to the troops in the Far East the American ships would rendezvous with Japanese ships before retuning to the United States with the “black market” steel onboard.
 My grandfather’s company, Production Steel, would purchase the steel from these corporations and then turn around and sell it to the automakers who were running their factories around the clock to keep up with the war demand.
 While Americans were busy selling war bonds trade barriers with Japan began to come down in 1942 while nobody was looking.
 Years later we buy goods from the Pacific Rim without giving it a second thought.

 Hearing of my grandfather’s stories would forever alter the framework of the political and philosophical ideologies that would shape my adult life.
 Learning of my grandfather’s business dealings would lead me to question nearly all of my government’s dealings from that point forward.
-I don’t believe we know the truth about Kennedy, Iran-Contra, 9-11 or Russian election interference.
 Official stories and illusions often cross step.

-Many of my grandfather's prophesies have true.
+Many of my grandfather's prophesies have come true.
 Ersatz monetary policies have turned our economy into a house of cards with excesses, imbalances, deficits and debt spiraling out of control.
-Our elected leaders are bankrupting us and the illusion of American prosperity is beginning to show serious cracks.
+Our elected leaders are bankrupting us.
+American prosperity is beginning to show serious cracks.
 There will be a reckoning/unraveling and I believe it is coming sooner rather than later.